 There are now 13 risks on the assurance framework, 3 of which are new - risk numbers 343, 344, 345 relating to safeguarding and finance.
 There are still areas of assurance and gaps in controls to be built in against each of these.

 There is no movement from the top two risks on the register however implementation of actions leading to stronger controls and assurance has seen movement downwards (marginally) for risks 265, 250 and 298.
 Risk number 341 (MDTs) has been downgraded having reached the target rating.

 Highlighted text in the BAF indicates new or updated information since March 2011.

+Board assurance framework, June 2011, and Risk register 31st May 2011
-Attachments Board assurance framework, June 2011, and Risk register 31st May 2011 Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution

-This paper supports the mitigation of the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
-The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-Yes No

-Key issues from the assessment:
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: $ \boxtimes $ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways $\boxtimes$ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: $\boxtimes$ There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: This paper supports the following principles that guide the fulls.
+The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay $\square$ 3.
+The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population $\boxtimes$ 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources. $\boxtimes$ Equality Impact Assessment Equality impact Assessment Has an Equality Impact Assessment been carried out?
+Yes $\square$ No Key issues from the assessment: 1